 I’m good.
 I’m gonna stay here and finish my drink.

-Harry knew what he was doing.
+Charlie knew what he was doing.
 He was staying there for Sophie.

 Sophie, you coming?